jligm-hash/pyshpool/README.md

 You don't have to install any prerequisites for the pyshNode version and you just run the codes by one line command to enjoy yourself. ***Make sure pyshpool-static is in the same folder with pyshNode-static***.
 The command is quite similar to slurm script.

+- pyshNode4 (***Updated: VersionV2.6.1 2024-10-29***)

+Since the V4.0 of HPC is much more powerful, the default parameters have been updated and the accountName is updated for multi-node version. ***Make sure pyshpool-static is in the same folder with pyshNode-static with chmod of 777!***

 ```
 onelineCommand:
 ./pyshOnNodes